dominikb1888/SWEN/README.md

-# Software Development - Clean Code, Data Structures, and Algorithms
+# Software Development - Computation Thinking and Software Engineering

 ## Readings and Resources: